FANNG1/sql-rewriter/README.md

 ```
 ### add order by
 ```
-echo "SELECT a, b, 123, myfunc(b) FROM table_1 WHERE a > b AND b < 100 ORDER BY a DESC, b" | ./target/debug/sqlparser-rewriter --enable-orderby
+echo "SELECT a, b, 123, myfunc(b) FROM table_1 WHERE a > b AND b < 100 ORDER BY a DESC, b" | ./target/debug/sqlparser-rewriter --orderby

 output:
 SELECT a, b, 123, myfunc(b) AS sqlrewriter-0 FROM table_1 WHERE a > b AND b < 100 ORDER BY a, b, sqlrewriter-0